Home - Bookapy Book Preview

 “Well….they won’t get far,” Mizu replied.

-Mizu looked around the room to see the others in the lobby that were also watching the feed footage on their augmented implants or tablets.
+Mizu looked around the room to see the others in the lobby who were also watching the feed footage on their augmented implants or tablets.
 He would occasionally see a person looking out of the large window to the streets of empty vehicles.
 He could only imagine the reactions of every individual.
 Chuang wasn’t really scared but more cautious about the events.
 He could even recall seeing another individual who got on one of the law firm's comfortable couches.
-The man went and rested on the seat, was even trying to fall asleep.
+The man went and rested on the seat, trying to fall asleep.
 As long as it was away from the windows, even Mizu didn’t worry about it.

 Suddenly, the Itrean warship’s dorsal mounted light railgun turret began to move a little bit.
-With the vacuum of space being absolutely quiet, the gun altered its direction by a few degrees as it suddenly emitted a flash to it.
+With the vacuum of space being absolutely quiet, the gun altered its direction by a few degrees before it suddenly emitted a flash to it.
 Blue and purple lines of particles rained from the weapon as a hypervelocity round was expelled.

 “Holy shit….”
 Chuang replied.
 Others in the room reacted similarly.
 The alien warship had fired, but the question was where?